Simran-Jit-Singh/Cucumber-Ruby/README.md

 step 3: API should return 500

 We can also start the service without cucumber.
 After resolving all the dependencies, download the file actions.rb and run the command ruby actions.rb
-This will start the temperature service on local machine on port 6001
+This will start the service on local machine on port 6001

 To fire POST API using Rest Client (POSTMAN), follow these steps
 Url: http://127.0.0.1:6001/getWeatherForcast